 A Messenger Dove (Genesis 8:10-11): “After waiting another seven days, Noah released the dove again.
 This time the dove returned to him in the evening with a fresh olive leaf in its beak.”

-Donkeys, cows, fish, lions, birds, and snakes are making a point here.
+Donkeys, cows, fish, birds and little ants are making a point here.
 God can use anybody or anything to communicate His message.
-To this end Jesus replied to the Pharisees asking Him to silence his followers (Luke 19:40):
+To this end, Jesus came down on a Pharisee who demanded to silence the jubilant crowd on the day of His triumphant entry into Jerusalem (Luke 19:40):